Articling Agrologist Process

 - Final recommendation regarding elevation to P.Ag status for the member

-- That his/her work experience during the A.Ag. term was undertaken in an ethical manner
+- The work experience during the A.Ag. term was undertaken in an ethical manner

 - The technical expertise of A.Ag.

-- That the work was completed to an acceptable level
+- The work of the A.Ag. was completed to an acceptable level

-- These letters can be submitted from the A.Ags supervisor, clients, or other registered professionals in good standing.
+- These letters can be submitted from the A.Ag's supervisor, clients, or registered professionals in good standing.

 - The completed A.Ag. program review

-Once all of the requirements have been met and the information submitted using the 'AAg Program' tab, and letters sent directly to the BCIA office at email@example.com the Deputy Registrar will review then recommend Professional Agrologist designation to the Registrar for final approval.
+Once all of the requirements have been met with the necessary information submitted using the 'AAg Program' tab, and letters sent directly to the BCIA office at email@example.com the Deputy Registrar will review the completed file then recommend Professional Agrologist designation to the Registrar for final approval.

 - A.Ag Program Journal - Complete document includes all documents in the A.Ag. journal and are listed below.